Phranc: Biography

 Phranc was an important influence on the Queercore movement, being acknowledged as such by Team Dresch in their song for her, "Uncle Phranc."
 In the 1990s many queercore bands and musicians involved in queercore music began collaborating with her.
 She appeared as a guest on the Team Dresch LP/CD Captain My Captain and, as well, members of Team Dresch, Tobi Vail of Bikini Kill, Patty Schemel of Hole and others have played with Phranc on her EP Goofyfoot and other songs.
 Phranc performs and is interviewed in the queercore documentary She's Real, Worse Than Queer by Lucy Thane, and she has appeared frequently at queercore events such as Olympia's Homo-a-go-go festival.
 In the 1990s Phranc performed "Hot August Phranc", performing as Neil Diamond.
 On her full-length CD of 1998, Milkman, she is joined by Steve MacDonald of Redd Kross, who plays bass.
 Her most recent releases, including Milkman, appear on her own independent record label, Phancy Records.

 The 2001 documentary film, Lifetime Guarantee, directed by Lisa Udelson, chronicled Phranc's side job as a Tupperware demonstrator and manager.
-The documentary showed that despite Phranc's high sales and high-profile, her enthusiastic and sincere approach to the job, and her engaging manner and popularity among the sales force, Phranc was disappointed to find that the Tupperware corporation itself did not celebrate or even acknowledge her genuine achievements in sales and marketing for the company.
+The documentary showed that despite Phranc's stature, her work ethic, and engagement with the sales force, Tupperware did not recognize her contributions to the company.
 Phranc was still selling Tupperware in 2008, but as of 2013 her online store was closed.

 She still performs occasionally, but spends more time working on creative visual art projects, including her Cardboard Cobbler sculptures.
 In December 2007 she had a solo art show at Cue Art Foundation in New York City curated by Ann Magnuson; The New York Times review compared her work to Claes Oldenburg and Andy Warhol.
 Phranc had her first major West Coast solo show, at Craig Krull Gallery, June 18 to July 23, 2011, an exhibition made of beach themed cardboard and craft paper works.
 She continues to work in her Santa Monica studio and is represented by Krull.

 Phranc was absent from her blog and Facebook from late 2011 to Spring 2014.
 Phranc announced in April 2014 that she had been prevented from participating in online activities due to an injury.